 - You’re a growth-oriented to mature stage nonprofit with a single staff member or a small team that has outgrown the days of excel spreadsheets or disconnected, “patched together” tools done in-house,

-- You want personalized support and strategic guidance to confidently use CiviCRM well and gain insight into how things could be approached with CiviCRM,
+- You want personalized and thoughtful support and strategic guidance to confidently use CiviCRM well and gain insight into how things could be approached with CiviCRM,

-- You’re in need of short-term CiviCRM coaching support to improve your in-house technical know-how so you can manage more of it on your own successfully,
+- You’re wanting to improve your in-house technical know-how so you can manage more of it on your own successfully,

 - You need an extra pair of hands at times to handle the more complex configuration to augment limited, internal capacity,